 In November of 2014, the world got a real treat.
 Carol Dweck was featured on TED talks and gave an eye-opening lecture about something we hadn't heard of yet.... she called it a "Growth Mindset".
 8 years and nearly 13,000,000 views la..

-Math might not be as fun as art or sports, or as cool as robotics and science, but it’s still pretty awesome!
+Math might not be as fun as art or sports, or as cool as robotics and science, but it’s an important component of all those activities (and still pretty awesome!).